gustavoalito/BeCode/Windows/02-powershell_cli/README.md

 ## The mission

 You already had the opportunity to learn and use the Bash shell, but there are many other shells one could use.
-They all have their specificities, strengths and weaknesses; although they all work in similar manner they all answer to specific needs.
-One could says that knowing a new shell is like having a new tool in your toolset, this challenge will have you add [Powershell](https://en.wikipedia.org/wiki/PowerShell) to it.
+They all have their specificities, strengths, and weaknesses; although they all work in a similar manner they all answer to specific needs.
+One could say that knowing a new shell is like having a new tool in your toolset, this challenge will have you add [Powershell](https://en.wikipedia.org/wiki/PowerShell) to it.

 Powershell is one of the **most common shells** in modern **Windows systems**, it has a different approach to Bash in that it manipulates [data types](https://docs.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-04?view=powershell-7.1) instead of exclusively text I/O (_input/output_).
-Furthermore, since it's developped by Microsoft it's also deeply integrated into Windows enebling extensive Windows system configuration.
+Furthermore, since it was developed by Microsoft it's also deeply integrated into Windows enabling extensive Windows system configuration.

-> **NOTE**: Powershell is actually not a Windows exclusive shell, it can easily be used in Linux as well.
-However some of its functionalities are Windows specific and some of the exercises below will only be doable on a Windows system.
+> **NOTE**: Powershell is actually not a Windows-exclusive shell, it can easily be used in Linux as well.
+However, some of its functionalities are Windows-specific and some of the exercises below will only be doable on a Windows system.

 1. [RTFM](./assets/exercises/rtfm.md)
 2. [Navigation](./assets/exercises/navigation.md)